Latest Kenya - Foreign and Commonwealth Office (FCO) advice change:

 There are a few things you should keep in mind when travelling in Kenya:

-• Always shake hands with your right hand, as the left hand is not considered unclean.
+• Always shake hands with your right hand, as the left hand is considered unclean.
 To show respect hold your right forearm with your left hand while shaking hands.

 • Once you have greeted somebody, make sure to ask about the person’s health, family, etc. Rushing this part of the greeting process is considered very poor manners.

 • Grooming is a reflection of credibility in Kenya.
 Kenyans take pride in their appearance and dress well.